kforshey/DapraCadapra/Readme.md

 Ansi Strings and varchar
 ---------------------
-Dapper supports varchar params, if you are executing a where clause on a varchar column using a param be sure to pass it in this way:
+DapraCadapra supports varchar params, if you are executing a where clause on a varchar column using a param be sure to pass it in this way:

 ```csharp
 Query<Thing>("select * from Thing where Name = @Name", new {Name = new DbString { Value = "abcde", IsFixedLength = true, Length = 10, IsAnsi = true });